 Michael A. Singer

 A friend of mine, when we first met, spent much of our conversation raving about this book.
 She said that it helped her on her journey of healing, physically and emotionally.
 My favourite thing about this book are his examples.
-He paints vivid metaphors that have a powerful impact on the reader’s understanding of their own mind.
-While I can’t say that I agree with all the theories in here, this book provides an important basis for our exploration of ourselves.
+He paints vivid, impactful metaphors, some of which have stuck with me throughout the years.
+While I can’t say that I agree with all the theories in this book, it provides an important basis for our exploration of ourselves.

 Detour from Normal